earthchie/Velveto.js/README.md

 3. beforeScriptLoad - before load additional scripts attached to document.
 4. scriptLoaded - right after every script loaded and executed.
 5. loaded - fire after document import successfully
-6. loadFail - in case of ajax fail, this event will fire after beforeScriptLoad, all remaining events will not be fired.
+6. loadFail - in case of ajax fail, this event will fire after beforeLoad, all remaining events will not be fired.

 This is how you listen to the events: